Buying a House With an Elderly Parent: 10 Things to Know

 5 Disadvantages of Buying a House With an Elderly Parent

-Before agreeing to buy a house with an elderly parent, there are a few downsides you should consider.
+Before agreeing to buy a house with an elderly parent, there are a few downsides you should consider to avoid straining your finances and relationship with your parent.
 Here are five disadvantages of purchasing with them:

 Medicaid Eligibility

-When buying a home with an elderly parent, it is essential to understand how this may impact their Medicaid eligibility.
+When buying a home with an elderly parent, it’s essential to understand how this may impact their Medicaid eligibility.
 In most states, qualifying for Medicaid requires low incomes and limited assets.

-Owning part of a home could count towards their asset limit and disqualify them from Medicaid eligibility.
-The asset limits vary based on states, but it’s generally $2,000, with higher limits for states like New York and California.
+Owning part of a home could count toward their asset limit and disqualify them from Medicaid eligibility.
+The asset limits vary by state, but they are generally $2,000, with higher limits for states like New York and California.

-Additionally, selling the home could count as an asset that affects their eligibility for Medicaid; to protect this eligibility, it is vitally important that consultation is sought with both an expert financial advisor and attorney about ownership structure to make sure this does not threaten eligibility.
+Additionally, selling the home could count as an asset that affects their eligibility for Medicaid.
+To protect this eligibility, it’s important that consultation is sought with both an expert financial advisor and an attorney about ownership structure to make sure this does not threaten eligibility.

 Loss of Privacy

-Sharing a home with an elderly parent means you will have less privacy than if you were living alone or with only your immediate family members.
+Sharing a home with an elderly parent means you will have less privacy than if you were living alone or with only your immediate family members, and boundaries can be crossed.
 This can be particularly challenging if the elderly parent requires assistance with daily activities, such as bathing and dressing.

-Respecting an individual's right to privacy during such activities is crucial; however if an elderly parent requires assistance they cannot manage on their own, it may be necessary to assist.
+Respecting an individual's right to privacy during such activities is crucial.
+However, if an elderly parent requires assistance and cannot manage on their own, it may be necessary to assist.

 Family Conflicts